National Directory

 Ideation & Wireframing

-• Developed site architecture and user flows based on synthesized research findings
+Developed core user flows based on synthesized research findings

 Week 3: